IBM Cloud Docs

 1. All requests must have an x-amz-date header with the date in %Y%m%dT%H%M%SZ format.

-2. Any request that has a payload (object uploads, deleting several objects, etc.) must provide a x-amz-content-sha256 header with an SHA256 hash of the payload contents.
+2. Any request that has a payload (object uploads, deleting several objects, and so on) must provide a x-amz-content-sha256 header with an SHA256 hash of the payload contents.

 3. ACLs (other than public-read) are unsupported.